- Home - Hiking Trails - LA Mountain Hikes San Gorgonio Hike

 18.5 miles (29.8 km)

 Marked Forest Service Trails

 Parks Pass Needed

 Planning for the San Gorgonio Hike You have the option of splitting this day hike into an overnight backpacking trip.
 There are a few camping options, with High Creek Camp being the most popular (and it has water).
 Call the ranger’s office to check on availability of campsites if you want to backpack San Gorgonio.
-UPDATE: YOU NO LONGER NEED A PERMIT FOR A DAY HIKE!
+UPDATE: YOU NO LONGER NEED A QUOTA PERMIT FOR A DAY HIKE!
 They are voluntary now and help the rangers understand traffic in the area (and hopefully get more funding to support these trails).
 I recommend filling out the permit online here, and then emailing it in to the rangers.
 Print a copy out for yourself and bring it with you.
 You still need a permit for an overnight hike though.
 If you want an overnight permit to hike San Gorgonio, and it’s easy to get.
 Call the Mill Creek Visitor Center at 909-382-2882 and see if there is a space open for the day you want.
 If there are spaces available on your date, go to the San Gorgonio Wilderness Association website and follow instructions on getting a permit.
 You can send the permit by mail, or for a quicker turnaround, fax the PDF form in.
 After faxing, I got my permit back within the hour.
 You can also walk into the Mill Creek Visitor Center and get a walk-up permit.
 If there are spaces left, you just fill out the form and start hiking.
 If not, you don’t.
 There might be a ranger at the campground checking permits.
 Just show them your piece of paper and he’ll mark it.
 It’s as easy at that.
 San Gorgonio Hike Trail Maps